dymmond/asyncmq/docs/en/docs/index.md

    A feature-rich CLI for managing queues, jobs, and workers—intuitive commands, JSON output support, and built-in help for every scenario.

 10. **Seamless ASGI Integration**
     Out-of-the-box compatibility with FastAPI, Esmerald, or any ASGI application.
-Manage workers within your app’s lifecycle events.
+Manage workers within your app's lifecycle events.

 ---